 Reprinted with permission of the Acton Institute.

-Jennifer Roback Morse, Ph.D. is the founder and president of the The Ruth Institute, a non-profit organization focused on keeping the family together, protecting the rights of children and helping the millions of people who have been harmed by family breakdown.
-She is the author of 101 Tips for a Happier Marriage: Simple Ways for Couples to Grow Closer to God and to Each Other, The Sexual Revolution and Its Victims, Smart Sex: Finding Life-long Love In A Hook-up World, and Love and Economics: Why the Laissez-Faire Family Doesn't Work.
-The Ruth Institute free resource, "4 Questions to Ask Before Divorce" is available here.
+Jennifer Roback Morse, Ph.D. is founder and president of the Ruth Institute, which helps the victims of the Sexual Revolution recover from their experiences and become advocates for positive change.
+She is the author of Smart Sex: Finding Life-long Love In A Hook-up World, The Smart Sex Series: 3 CDs, and Love and Economics: Why the Laissez-Faire Family Doesn't Work.
 In addition to caring for their own two children, Dr. Morse and her husband are foster parents for San Diego County.
 Visit her web site here.Copyright © 2007 Acton Institute

 back to top